-The Loyola chemistry curriculum is designed to provide undergraduates with a sound education in the fundamental areas of modern chemistry.
-The curriculum prepares chemistry majors to structure and interpret concepts, ideas, and relationships within the broader field of chemistry.
+The Loyola chemistry and biochemistry curricula are designed to provide undergraduates with a sound education in the fundamental areas of modern chemistry.
+The curriculum prepares chemistry and biochemistry majors to structure and interpret concepts, ideas, and relationships within the broader field of chemistry.
 Students who complete all required courses in the program receive a Bachelor of Science (B.S.) certified by the American Chemical Society (ACS).
-The chemistry department has developed five learning aims for the chemistry major:
+The chemistry and biochemistry department has developed five learning aims for the chemistry/biochemistry major:

 - Students will develop a firm understanding in the general principles of chemistry.
 This will take place through foundational chemistry courses, which are those typically taken by majors during their first two years at Loyola.